Published on Tuesday, January 3, 2023

 - Historical data may not predict future trends

-How to do Linear Regression Forecasting in Excel
+Here is how to conduct Linear Regression Revenue Forecasting in Excel:

 - Start a new worksheet and add timeline points – This determines the length of your forecast.